HansAlexander10/opengl-computer-graphics/README.md

-# Computer Graphics Simulation using OpenGL in C++
+# Computer Graphics Simulation Using OpenGL in C++

 ## Project Overview

 This project demonstrates the implementation of fundamental computer graphics concepts using OpenGL and C++.

-Several graphical objects and transformations are implemented to explore how mathematical operations can be used to manipulate graphical structures.
+It highlights how mathematical operations can be used to manipulate and transform graphical objects effectively.

 ---

 ## Concepts Implemented

-- geometric transformations
+- Geometric transformations
-- translation
+- Translation
-- rotation
+- Rotation
-- scaling
+- Scaling
-- reflection
+- Reflection
-- shear transformation
+- Shear transformation
-- bezier curve generation
+- Bézier curve generation
-- recursive graphics algorithms
+- Recursive graphics algorithms

 ---